a-gondolkodas-orome/durer-aion/deployment.md

 # Breadcrumbs to how someone may deploy this repository

 I used AWS for deployment, but generally, the deployment is done in a virtual machine, generally avaliable almost everywhere.
-Because I used AWS EC2, my package manager was yum.
-This may complicates your workflow.
+For cross vendor compatibility, please use an Ubuntu installer for your instance.
+You can use the Amazon Linux 2 as well, but you have to modify the installation in multiple parts.

 ## Create an EC2